Henry Royce Institute: Materials Innovation Factory, Liverpool

 Royce invested £10.9m in Liverpool’s new Materials Innovation Factory – an £81m facility dedicated to the research and development of advanced materials.
 Officially opened in 2018, the site includes a Royce Open Access Area which houses one of the highest concentrations of materials science robotics in the world, and also a suite of advanced analytical equipment.

 Royce Translational Centre, Sheffield

 Part of the University of Sheffield’s Advanced Manufacturing Park, the Royce Translational Centre officially opened in October 2018 Its purpose is to evolve novel materials and processing techniques developed by research teams, making them accessible for trial by industry collaborators.

-Maxwell Centre, Cambridge
+Royce@Cambridge

-The Royce labs within Cambridge’s contemporary Maxwell Centre were officially opened in October 2018.
-Spread over four floors, the Royce facilities focus on materials for zero-carbon and future energy applications, and provide office space for over 250 people, laboratories, meeting rooms and communal spaces.
-Royce’s £10m investment in facilities at the Maxwell Centre address energy generation, energy storage, and efficient energy use, with equipment for fabrication of new battery structures, X-ray photoelectron spectroscopy, X-ray tomography, and electrochemical characterisation.
+Royce@Cambridge is based within Cambridge’s contemporary Maxwell Centre with labs at various sites on the University's West Cambridge site.
+Royce’s £10m investment in open access facilities at the University of Cambridge address energy generation, energy storage, and efficient energy use, with equipment for fabrication of new battery structures, X-ray photoelectron spectroscopy, X-ray tomography, and electrochemical characterisation.